Beyond Real-world Benchmark Datasets: An Empirical Study of Node Classification with GNNs: Empirical Studies

 \section{Empirical Studies}

 We aim to clarify the strengths and weaknesses of GNNs from viewpoints of four major characteristics of graphs with node labels, i.e., 1) class size distributions, 2) edge connection proportions between classes, 3) attribute values, and 4) graph sizes.
 First, we describe the setups of our empirical studies.
 Second, we show experiments regarding node classification performance and discuss the results in detail.
-Finally, we measure the training time per epoch of GNNs on synthetic graphs with various sizes to investigate their efficiency.
+Finally, we measure the training time per epoch of GNNs on synthetic graphs with various sizes to investigate their efficiency\footnote{Since total execution time is the product of training time per epoch and the number of epochs until convergence, it highly depends on the criteria for early stopping and learning rate.
+Hence, we measure training time per epoch and discuss it since it is difficult to directly analyze the total execution time. }.

 \textbf{Experimental Setup. } We use $16$ GNNs including the state-of-the-art methods such as GPRGNN~\cite{chien2021adaptive} and shaDow-GNN \cite{shadow_GNN} as we discussed in Section~\ref{sec:gnn}\footnote{We drop several existing methods such as GIN \cite{xu2018powerful} and SIGN \cite{sign_icml_grl2020} due to the space limitation.
 However, we do not fail to use the state-of-the-art methods.}.
 We also execute a graph-agnostic classifier (i.e., it ignores the topology structure), multi-layer perceptron (MLP), in order to evaluate how largely the topology structure contributes to classification performance.
 We use random class splits ($60\%/20\%/20\%$ of nodes for train/validation/test) whose ratio is provided by \cite{chien2021adaptive}.
 We perform a grid search to tune the hyperparameters of GNNs to generated graphs for each setting.
 The hyperparameter search space and their best parameter set for each setting are reported in our codebase for the experimental reproducibility.
 To reduce the randomness, we generate three graphs for each setting of graph generation and execute GNNs with three restarts for each generated graph.
 We report average scores and standard deviations as error bars.
 In our experiments, we extract parameters of the graph generation from the Cora dataset, i.e., we obtain class and graph features from Cora.
 Note that Cora has $2708$ nodes, $5278$ edges, $1433$ attributes, and $7$ classes.
 Then, we configure one or a few parameters for each setting\footnote{Parameters not mentioned are set to those extracted from Cora.}.
 We use f1-macro to evaluate classification quality, which can better reflect the performance on minority classes than accuracy.
 We measure training time on a NVIDIA Tesla V100S GPU (32GB) and Intel(R) Xeon(R) Gold 5220R CPU$\times$2 (378GB).